cjmdaixi/FramelessQtQuickWindowOnMacOS/README.md

 ![Screen shot](screenshot.png)

-NOTE: only tested on my little Macbook Pro Ventura 13.1 on a Apple M1 chip.
+NOTE: only tested on my little Macbook Pro Ventura 13.1 on an Apple M1 chip.
 Qt's version is 6.4.1.

 ## License